-- 40.14 Each lap completed while the safety car is deployed will be counted as a race lap. - 40.15 If the race ends whilst the safety car is deployed it will enter the pit lane at the end of the last lap and the cars will take the chequered flag as normal without overtaking. - 40.16 In exceptional circumstances the race may be started behind the safety car.
+40.15 In exceptional circumstances the race may be started behind the safety car.
 In this case, at the ten minute signal its orange lights will be turned on.
 This is the signal to the drivers that the race will be started behind the safety car.
 When the green lights are illuminated the safety car will leave the grid with all cars following in grid order no more than ten car lengths apart.
 There will be no formation lap and race will start when the green lights are illuminated.